open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q8: How many pull requests and issues in total do I need to make to finish the steps?

-+ To finish the initial steps, you need to make a **minimum** of 4 issues and 5 pull requests so you can get familiar with GitHub and to show us that you can write proper issues/PRs.
++ To finish the initial steps, you need to make a **minimum** of 4 issues and 5 **merged** pull requests so you can get familiar with GitHub and to show us that you can write proper issues/PRs.

 #### Q9: How long do I have to complete these steps?